Skip to content

 Why not a static list?

 • Dynamic instances — adding or removing a connector row in the admin UI must not invalidate the LLM client's cached tool list.
-With four fixed tools, the cache is always valid.
+With a small fixed set of meta-tools, the cache is always valid.

 • Token economywick_list does not return per-op input_schema.
 The LLM only pays the schema cost when it commits to calling a specific op via wick_get.

-• Scale — a server with hundreds of connectors still has a four-entry tools/list response.
+• Scale — a server with hundreds of connectors still has a compact tools/list response.

 Tool ID format